Marketplace Strategies to Help Retailers Quickly Grow Their Online Business in a Digital-First Economy

 The first is to test through marketplaces.
 Marketplaces provide a platform that is already established and localized to new regions.
 If testing global growth in Asia-Pacific, the best marketplace to test is Alibaba.
 Whereas if testing global growth in North America or Europe, the most commonly used marketplace is Amazon.

 Localization is imperative to global growth success.
-There are three key considerations for a localized eCommerce strategy:
+There are three key considerations for a localized commerce strategy:

 - Tone (personalize to new region culture)